Godofbrowser/react-image-library-app/README.md

 2. Improve frontend validations
 3. Add visual indicator on the frontend app so user knows a server load is in progress
 4. Authenticate via third party providers (eg facebook)
-5. lazy load images
+5. lazy load images (done)
-6. Add a nice notification system to render alerts
+6. Add a nice notification system to render alerts (done)
 7. Add a nice confirmation [dialog](https://github.com/Godofbrowser/vuejs-dialog/)
 8. Import configs and credentials
 9. infinite scroll
-9. Props validation (propTypes)
+10. Ask guests to login or register when they try to rate an image

 ### api
 1. Add uuid to models to replace publicly available ids